liushuyu6666/Theory/Basic_Knowledge/Kubernetes/Kubernetes.md

 ### `master node`

 - **managing** other `worker nodes` and **balance** the workloads.
-- It provides the control plane; Kubernetes cluster services
+- It provides the control plane; Kubernetes cluster services.
 - It handles the **scheduling** of work in the cluster, including:
   - Deploying and starting up objects on worker nodes in order to meet the configured requirements (desired state)